wasita/wasita.github.io/src/lib/blog/what-aerial-arts-has-taught-me.md

 These lessons didn't stay in the studio.
 They've followed me into the lab, into my methodological approaches, into the questions I care about.
 They shape how I move through academia: not with perfect grace, but with a kind of practiced stubbornness.
 A willingness to try again.

 And when I feel lost or inadequate, I return to those memories, not just for nostalgia, but for perspective.
 I remember how many times I flailed before I flew.
-How much of progress looks like failure until, one day, it doesn't, and how growth came from repetition, not brilliance.
+How much of progress looks like failure until, one day, it doesn't.
+How growth came from repetition, not brilliance.

 Because if you fall enough times, and keep getting back up--you don't just survive it.
 You learn to fly.